nhpkhanh-lk/cubevn.github.io/plugin-test.md

   ---

-2.Create file next
+2. Create file

-  - Please create base on the order below.
+  - Please create base on the following order.
   - In this example, because we create only the service test, please copy / rename the following files.
     - [EC-CUBEインストールディレクトリ]/tests/Eccube/Tests/Service/ShoppingServiceTest.php
   - After copying, delete all but except methods of initialization・ending process such as setUp and tearDown.

-3.以下のファイルを作成済みの**/app/Plugin/[自身で作成したプラグインフォルダ名]/Tests/Service**にコピーします。
+3. Copy to **/app/Plugin/[folder name of Plugin you made]/Tests/Service** of file had been created below.

-  - 以下の様に修正・メソッドの追記を行います。
+  - Add corrections and methods as below.

 <script src="http://gist-it.appspot.com/https://github.com/EC-CUBE/ec-cube.github.io/blob/master/Source/plugin_test/ExampleServiceTest.php"></script>